Social Media Policy

 - Ensure that social media content representing the school is in compliance with applicable privacy laws, including the Health Insurance Portability and Accountability Act (HIPAA), and the Family Educational Rights and Privacy Act (FERPA).

 - Refrain from revealing private information about students, staff, faculty and patients except in the rare instances where you might have that person’s express permission to do so.
 In the case of students or patients, written consent is required.
-Please contact the Office of Public Affairs for information about about obtaining written consent.
+Please contact the Office of Public Affairs for information about obtaining written consent.

 - Be certain to use the correct name when referring to the school: The University of Maryland School of Medicine.